StevenBlack/vocab/readme.md

 A clever trick or stratagem; a cunning, crafty device or expedient; wile.
 Trickery; guile; craftiness.
 Cunning; ingenuity; inventiveness.
 A skillful or artful contrivance or expedient.

+### As a noun, imperative means a command; something that demands attention or action;
+an unavoidable obligation or requirement; necessity: "It is an imperative that we help defend friendly nations."

 ### ascetic
 Self-denying; austere.
 A hedonist loves pleasure; an ascetic shuns it.
 In Eastern culture, ascetics eschew (see eschew) anything not necessary to maintain life, thus taking them one step closer to nirvana.
 (See nirvana.)
 Pronounced UH-SETT-IK.